-Instead, it can be smart to pursue a refi with a shorter term.
-Refinancing from a 30-year, fixed-rate mortgage into a 15-year fixed loan can result in paying down your loan sooner and saving lots of dollars otherwise spent on interest.
+It can be smart to pursue a refi with a shorter term.
+Refinancing from a 30-year, fixed-rate mortgage into a 15-year fixed loan can help you pay down your loan sooner and save lots of dollars otherwise spent on interest.
 You’ll own your home outright and be free of mortgage debt much sooner than normal.
 Plus, mortgages with shorter terms often charge lower interest rates.
 Consequently, more of your monthly payments will be applied to the loan’s principal balance.

-But a 15-year mortgage isn’t for everyone.
-Be aware that your monthly payment will likely rise because you’re compressing the repayment schedule over a shorter period.
-As a result, you’ll have less cushion in your monthly budget, particularly if you’re on a fixed income.
+A 15-year mortgage isn’t for everyone, however.
+Your monthly payment will likely rise because you’re compressing the repayment schedule over a shorter period.
+(To come out with a similar payment, you’d generally need to be in the last 10 or 12 years of a 30-year mortgage and be refinancing to a similar rate.)
+As a result, you’ll have less cushion in your monthly budget, particularly if you’re on a fixed income or in retirement.
 That extra money you’ll be spending could earn a greater rate of return invested elsewhere.
-You’ll also have less ability to deduct mortgage interest paid on your taxes.
+You’ll also have less to deduct in mortgage interest on your taxes.

 Yet if you have sufficient cash flow, this strategy can be advantageous, despite the higher monthly payment.
-Good candidates include homeowners who have lived in their home for several years and have a monthly budget and income that will enable the higher payment while also allowing wiggle room for other expenses, including repairs, maintenance and emergencies.
-Having extra money set aside for the unexpected is particularly important during the current economic downturn.
+Good candidates for a 15-year refinance include homeowners who have lived in their home for several years and have a monthly budget and income that will enable the higher payment while also allowing wiggle room for other expenses, including repairs, maintenance and emergencies.

 Before refinancing into a 15-year mortgage, shop around carefully and compare current mortgage refinance rates from different lenders.